Jairop2409/Merge-together/README.md

 Nayer
 and
 Jairo
 are
 a
 good
-duo
+partner